PyThaiNLP/attacut/docs/pages/survey.rst

         Quality and Inference Time of Existing Thai Word Tokenizers.
 Please see :ref:`sec-benchmark` for evaluation details.
 Device Specification [*]_

+From the plot, we can see that ... .
+Faster tokenizer needs to be in place other interesting and useful NLP applications for Thai.

 Why do we need a faster tokenizer?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^